tacascer/studybuddy-1/README.md

 ### Messaging platform

-(takes user to this page when they press on a group):
+(Takes user to this page when they press on a group)

 <img width="340" alt="thread" src="https://user-images.githubusercontent.com/50306692/57203231-4a9de380-6f7c-11e9-8723-b0c5e1e1d6fa.png">